xJIsaac/project-local-library/readme.md

 ![Home page for Local Library](./docs/images/home.png)

 This project is designed to test your ability to work with large datasets and build algorithms based on those datasets.
-Before taking on this module, you should be comfortable with the following:
+Before taking on this module, you should be comfortable with the learning objectives listed below.

-- Installing packages via NPM.
-- Running tests from the command line.
-- Writing JavaScript functions.
-- Iterating through objects and arrays.
-- Using native array methods like `.reduce()`.
-- Debugging through reading errors and using the VSCode debugger.

 You will not need to make any edits to HTML or CSS for this project.

+## Learning Objectives

+This project will assess the following learning objectives, in addition to many others:

+- Use Visual Studio Code as a text editor.
+- Differentiate between the three most common JavaScript error types.
+- Solve bugs by using error messages.
+- Differentiate between `let`, `const`, and `var`, and use each appropriately.
+- Create an array from a string based on particular criteria and join arrays into strings.
+- Write strings that embed expressions using template literals.
+- Access all the values and keys of an object.
+- Use `.find()`, `.filter()`, `.map()`, `.some()`, and `.every()` to solve different problems.
+- Use `.reduce()` to solve different problems.
+- Use `.sort()` to sort arrays in various ways.

 ## Project Setup